getfem/getfem/doc/sphinx/source/install/install_windows.rst

 Here follows the additional step to build the Matlab interface.
 You have first, of course to have installed a (recent) version of Matlab on your system.

   - You also need a installation of Python 2, because some Python scripts are used to build the interface.
-You can follow the step describes in the previous section for Python interface installation.
+You can follow the steps described in the previous section for Python interface installation.
     However, for the Matlab interface, Numpy and Scipy are not required.

-  - Upload `gnumex <http://gnumex.sourceforge.net/>`_ and run it under Matlab (see the indications on the website).
-Make it generates the ``mexopts.bat`` et ``mexopts.stp`` files in an accessible directory.
+  - Upload `gnumex <http://gnumex.sourceforge.net/>`_ and run it under Matlab (see the indications on gnumex website).
+Make it generate the ``mexopts.bat`` et ``mexopts.stp`` files in an accessible directory.

   - In the source top directory of |gf|, add the file ``gnumex.opts``